Editor’s note: This post was updated Jan. 3, 2023.

 7. Be a good neighbour

 Do something this winter that’s good for your body, mind, and soul!
 Sometimes the best way to beat the blahs is by doing a good deed.
 Bundle up the family after a hefty snowfall, grab your shovels, and clear up your drive, as well as others on your street.
 The feeling of knowing you’ve made someone’s life a little easier will add a bounce to your step.
 Plus, the physical activity itself is sure to help build some arm muscles.
 Make sure to stretch before and after!

 8. Go on a winter scavenger hunt

 Preschoolers love to keep busy and they love being outdoors.
 Scavenger hunts are a go-to activity for birthday parties and other gatherings, so why not do the same in the winter?
-Search for winter scavenger hunt printable sheets online—there are plenty to choose from these days.
+Try this fun winter scavenger hunt—it comes with a free printable sheet.

 9. Go for a snowy hike